nadevko/ADS2024-02-15/src/by/it/group310901/baradzin/khmelcode/en.md

 [100, 200, 008]
 ```

-## Theory
+# Theory

-### Data Structures
+## Data Structures

-#### Trees
+### Trees

 A tree is a hierarchical data structure consisting of nodes where:

 - One node is the root.
-- Each node can have multiple children but only one parent (except for the root).
+- Each node can have multiple children but only one parent (except for the
+  root).

-It is commonly used for representing and processing data that has a hierarchical nature, such as a file system, family tree, or directory structure.
-It is often applied in search and sorting algorithms.
+It is commonly used for representing and processing data that has a hierarchical
+nature, such as a file system, family tree, or directory structure.
+It is often

----
+applied in search and sorting algorithms.

-##### Array-based Tree Representation
+#### Array-based Tree Representation

-In an array-based tree representation, each node is assigned an index, and the relationships between nodes are determined by mathematical formulas:
+In an array-based tree representation, each node is assigned an index, and the
+relationships between nodes are determined by mathematical formulas:

 - For a node with index \(i\):
   - Left child: \(2i + 1\).